Logan-Fouts/Thesis/Developing The Idea/Detailed Algorithm Notes.md

 8. **Dependency on Training Data**: Machine learning-based hashing algorithms depend heavily on the quality and diversity of the training data.
 Biased or limited training data can lead to algorithms that do not perform well in real-world scenarios.

 9. **Scalability**: As the size of image databases continues to grow, scalability becomes a concern.
 Algorithms need to handle an increasing amount of data efficiently without a loss in performance.

+## Geometric min hash:
+main algorithm to determine feature extraction is divided into 2 parts, central and secondary features.
+Central features is normal min-hash but unique visual words are used (unique features of image).
+With this unique list of features spatial and scale information is obtained which is used to guide the selection of the secondary features.
+We can think of it like we zoom in into the main features that was extracted and produce a more clooser look at these regions to produce a more detailed feature list.
+This would result in a more richer hash which is used for comparision.

 ---
 #Degree-Project
 #Software-Technology